 JoAnna & Myles

-Here's a quick update on the reconstruction of the bridge on Highway One way up in the Big Sur area...
-Although CalTrans is successfully moving forward on replacing the bridge that was damaged during the Winter rains, they now have another challenge to contend with.
-Recently, the top of an unstable mountain slid and left a section of Highway One, just a few miles north of the Monterrey County line, totally covered!
-This makes it an estimated year until the Northern section of the scenic highway will be open.
-Once that is done, the full length of the beautiful coastal drive will be available to enjoy, again.
+Ok ...
+CalTrans has completed reconstruction of the bridge on Highway One way up in the Big Sur area, so the Big Sur area is once again open and easy to get to from the North.
+However, they are still working on building a new road across the massive mudslide about 34 miles South of the now-open bridge.
+They tell us that should be finished by about September of 2018.
 In the meantime, if you are coming from the north, it is easy to take Highway 101 down to Paso Robles, cut over on Highway 46 West, and turn north for about two miles on Highway One.
 That's all it takes to find yourself in our beautiful little bit of paradise!
 Coming from the south or central portion of California ... no change in your route.
-So, there's no reason to alter or change any plans you may have made before the bridge problem on Highway One.
+So, there's no reason to alter or change any plans you may have made before the problem on Highway One.
 Just be aware, and plan your route accordingly.
 We are here and we look forward to seeing you here, too!